cmu-llab/aiscp/README.md

 ## Baseline models

-We have two baseline models: cognacy and shared innovations (see Section 4.3 in the paper).
+We have two baseline models: cognacy and shared innovations (see Section 4.3 in the paper; lines 1 and 2 in Table 1 of the paper).

 ```
 cd baselines